 Create your own utility

-Yet this is very easy process but still a few of us still need an understanding of how to use Managed solution as a utility in CRM.
-Here I am going to describe it in very easy process.
+need an understanding of how to use Managed solution as a utility in CRM.
+Here

 So get ready to have your own personal utility.